JorgeCSH/I-use-Arch-btw/README.md

 ### The *waybar*
 "Waybar" is the status bar on the main desktop that displays useful information about the system, such as hardware usage, date, workspaces, and more.
 While I refer to it as "*waybar*", it must be said that there are other customizable bars available.
 However, I chose this one, which must be [installed](https://github.com/Alexays/Waybar) like the other hypr extensions, though it will be in a different directory depending on your system (see the official Waybar page).
 To edit *waybar*, you should have basic knowledge of ```JavaScript``` and ```CSS```[^3].
 In this repository, the ```waybar_config``` directory includes a custom version of an [existing](https://github.com/mxkrsv/dotfiles-old/tree/master/.config/waybar) *waybar* configuration (meaning I made some changes to it).
 I'm not an expert in ```JavaScript``` and ```CSS```, so I opted to use another *waybar* that must be installed according to the instructions in the repository.
 The *waybar* I included, along with the respective script, is still a work in progress.

+## 2) ZSH
+ZSH is a Unix shell known for its customization.
+Because of this, I decided to incorporate it alongside Kitty, the default terminal.

+Customization is done in the ```.zshrc``` file.
+Like other services (e.g., Neovim), ZSH requires a plugin manager; in this case, the chosen one is *zinit*.
+Additionally, a font package (ideally Nerd Fonts) is needed, and I prefer *JetBrains Mono*.
+The contents of ```.zshrc``` should be copied to your personal file (which should be created automatically when installing ZSH) and should be ready to go after you save it.

 ## To-do